idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Team gelled, and always helping and growing each other
   - People put team ahead of themselves, to support each other.
-  - Folks have high trust, so can be vulnerable, knowing others want to grow and suppor them.
+  - Folks have high trust, so can be vulnerable, knowing others want to grow and support them.
   - Hanging out with your friends
   - Work filled with moments
   - Team first, whole greater then the sum of its parts